Come to Southcoast Health with Broken Bones in Southeastern MA & RI

 You may need to schedule an appointment with a specialist to undergo external fixation, open reduction or internal fixation or traction.

-Patients come to Southcoast Health Urgent Care Center in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA for efficient treatment for broken bones and more.
+Patients come to Southcoast Health Urgent Care Center in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk and Wareham, MA as well as Middletown, RI for efficient treatment for broken bones and more.